image bio

 4. Brain

-Research also shows that supplementing a child’s diet (typically through maternal supplementation while lactating) with choline during the first 1,000 days of life could support normal brain development, protect against neurological disorders, including when a fetus is exposed to alcohol, and can improve neural and cognitive functioning.
+Research also shows that supplementing a child’s diet (typically through maternal supplementation while lactating) with choline during the first 1,000 days of life could support normal brain development, protect against neurological disorders, including when a fetus is exposed to alcohol, and can improve neural and cognitive function.

 5. Liver